Hit Enter to Search or X to close

 - CRISPR experiments to remove DNA from yeast, and then watch it grow

 Day 1: Genetic Design

-Campers get their start with genetic engineering and CRISPR.
+Campers get their start with genetic engineering.
 They'll hear about the current state of genetic engineering, and how it's being used from bacteria up to people and animals.
 In the hands-on lab, campers do their own genetic engineering experiment by inserting a Jellyfish gene, Green Fluorescent Protein(GFP), into bacteria to make it glow, and then use it to create artwork on a petri dish.